TannyJungMC/TansHugeTrees/README.md

 # How To Use

-### For IntelliJ
+For IntelliJ
 - To run client or server.
 Go to "Gradle" tab at right side, select `Tasks / forgegradle runs / runClient or runServer`.
 - To export the mod to JAR format.
 Go to "Gradle" tab at right side, select `Tasks / build / build`.
+The exported file will be in project folder `build > libs`.

-### For MCreator
+For MCreator
 - Open this by using MCreator the same version as the branch name, with plugins I put in the folder (if have).
 Then select open project, when on file selection screen, select "XXX.mcreator".

 # From Creator